minghuadev/emgo/localnotes-win-cygwin.md

 ## Cygwin Environment Setup for building emgo stm32 examples

-Source this file so as to be able to build emgo examples:
+After sourcing the above 'envset-cygwin-compile-emgo' file, source this file so as to be able to build emgo examples using the just built egc command:

 ```
 $ cat envset-cygwin-toolchain